 My first Svea 123 I purchased in the 1970s when I started backpacking.
 The old girl never let me down and provided enough heat to cook any trail food that was on the menu.
 This is so durable that if one would go on eBay you could find many antique 123's that work as good as they did when new.
 I say my first because the original suffered a broken stem valve back in the '90s and due to no internet I had no idea where to get a new one.

 I recently purchased a new version labeled Svea 123R.
 The only change I see is a built-in cleaning needle to clear out any soot that may build up in the orifice.
-I found in general that the stove stability problem can be partially eliminated by placing some sizable rocks around it to keep it from tipping while using it.
+I found that the stove has a bit of a stability problem due to being top heavy when a pot is setting on top.
+This can be partially eliminated by placing some sizable rocks around it to keep it from tipping while using it.

 I have zero experience with any of the butane-fueled stoves so I have nothing to compare my Svea to.
 That being said, sometimes older is just as good as the newer technology.
 I say if it isn't broke don't fix it.